Author: Michele at ScriptureStudy.Guide

 To “destroy” is to alter something to a different state; to bring to ruin.
 It does not mean “kill” or “cease to exist” in the bible.

 God is without sin.
 One of His ten commandments is to not kill.
-When God destroys a person or a people, He ended the temporary flesh on earth, but did not kill His own image/likeness within mankind which is their spirit.
+When God destroys a person or a people, He ended the temporary flesh on earth, but did not kill His own image/likeness within adam-man which is our spirit.
 God is Spirit (John 4:24).

 Now for the study….